ibmresilient/resilient-community-apps/fn_crowdstrike_falcon/README.md

 ---

-## Function - CS Falcon: Device Actions:
+## Function - CS Falcon: Device Actions
 * Function that uses the CrowdStrike Falcon '/devices/entities/devices-actions/' endpoint to Contain or Lit Containment on a Device
 * Sends the `contain` or `life_containment` request to CrowdStrike.
 * Then pings every x seconds to get the `device_status`